JackDinn/tbtray/README.md

 # TBtray #

-#### A Thunderbird tray addon for linux (best on KDE) ####
+## A Thunderbird tray addon for linux (best on KDE) ##

 I only built it because we did'nt have any TB tray integration after Thunderbird 60+.
-Keep in mind im just a hobbyist.
-I'm doing this to try and learn a little about using git and github.
+Keep in mind im just a hobbyist, I'm doing this to try and learn a little about using git and github.

 ## Installation ##